 As far as the locally regulated population is concerned the variable part of the remuneration cannot be higher than the fixed part of the remuneration (ratio of 100%), unless the Shareholders' Meeting, in accordance with the by-laws of the bank, has approved a different ratio (except for the Head of U.O.
 Compliance, the Head of U.O.
 Global Risk Management and the Head of U.O.
 Human Resources, which, as explained hereinafter, are subject to specific provisions).
-The Shareholders' meeting can establish that the variable part of the remuneration can be higher than 100% of the fixed part of the remuneration, but within the limit of 200% of the fixed part of the remuneration, in accordance with the specific requirements fixed by Bank of Italy.
+The Shareholders' meeting can establish that the variable part of the remuneration can be higher than 100% of the fixed part of the remuneration, but within the limit of 200% of the fixed part of the remuneration, in accordance with the specific requirements fixed by Bank of Italy; as of today, no exception to the ratio of 100% is applied.